aghArdeshir/coding-challenge/front-end.md

 - One of the core challenges here is how to structure components and stores around two types of data (strings and objects), it is important to recognize that before you start writing your code.

 ### Timeframe
 Take as much time as you need.
 We're expecting this will take you one or two evenings.
-(Somewhere up to 2-3 hours if you're new to React.)
+(Somewhere up to 2-3 hours if you're new to Vue.)

 ### More Questions?
 Please reach out to your hiring manager, we're happy to help!